yzh119/gallifrey/README.md

 To implement a 3D-engine using Monte Carlo Path Tracing and state-of-the-art "Adaptive Polynomial Rendering" algorithm (SIGGRAPH 2016) on GPU.

-Default resolution is 640 x 480, if you would like to use other configurations, please refer to `src/image.h` and set the value of `height` and `width`.
+Default resolution is 1280 x 960, if you would like to use other configurations, Please run the script `set_resolution.py`:

+	python set_resolution WIDTH HEIGHT

 ## Structure